Maintenance Worker (Three Casual Positions)

 Experience

-- ▪ 1 year of experience in related field
+- ▪ Previous experience in office administration, business administration, or a related field

 Competency

-- ▪ Excellent verbal and written communication skills
+- ▪ Clear and professional verbal and written communication

-- ▪ Case management and service coordination abilities
+- ▪ Excellent time management and multitasking abilities

 Physical Demands and Working Environment: